mikesmitty/curse/README.md

 Copy the example cursed config file and edit it.
 The following fields are required:
 * bastionip (if auto-detection of your bastion server's public IP fails)
-* pubkey (location of your SSH pubkey to be signed.
-In the future this will be unnecessary and jinx will generate/cycle keys automatically, and only a key type will be required)
 * url (URL of the proxy server, which should match your reverse proxy's hostname and SSL certificate)

     > cp $GOPATH/src/github.com/mikesmitty/curse/jinx.yaml-example jinx.yaml
     > vim jinx.yaml